SUNNY CAL JOURNAL - Dark Night Walk To The Village Of Hur, Remembering Their Spirits

 A new McCoy store building was built in 1950, still standing, the store having a run in the village for 100 years.

-After visiting the store, I often stopped at the McCoy house to say hello to Aunt Ida, Scottia and Cleo.
+After visiting the store, I often stopped at the McCoy house to say hello to Aunt Ida, Scottie and Cleo.
 Cleo had long been confined to bed following an accident, faithfully keeping a daily diary for years, which I now have in my possession.
 He kept a record of the Calhoun soldier boys he wrote to during World War II.
 I have some of those kind and encouraging letters.

-On some evenings I would walk on up the hill past the Mt.
-Olive Church and cemetery to visit with switchboard operator Leona Sturm and her three children, Jim, Bill and Carolyn.
+And then to visit with switchboard operator Leona Sturm and her three children, Jim, Bill and Carolyn, her husband dying early from alcoholism.

 Leona, a classy lady and longtime widow somehow managed to raise her family.